 - Come Prepared: Bring many copies of your resume.
 Most of what you will do is drop your resume off at different districts so make sure you have more than enough copies ready before you go.
 Also bring copies of letters of references, a portfolio or e-portfolio link.
 Examples of lesson plans, and even videos of you teaching on a tablet or laptop.
 If you catch the eye of a job employer, they may set up an interview that day or the next day.
 Make sure you have all of your materials ready so you are prepared to interview on the spot or shortly thereafter.

-- Dress Professionally: A nice pressed suite is good for both men and women or a conservative looking dress, skirt and blouse will also work well.
+- Dress Professionally: A nice pressed suit is good for both men and women or a conservative looking dress, skirt and blouse will also work well.
 I made the mistake of wearing high heels to one job interview which was located in a huge convention center with cement floors.
 After a few hours of standing in line and walking around, my shoe choice started to take its toll.
 If I were to do that over again, I might slip a pair of flats into my bag for a quick change.

 - Follow up: Shoot an email to the HR manager immediately after an interview or meeting and hand write a letter to him or her.
-A hand written letter stands out even if you were unable to get the job you might in the future when you gain more experience.
+A hand-written letter stands out; even if you were unable to get the job, you might in the future when you gain more experience.

-- Cast A Wide Net: If you have flexibility to move for your first job then do it.
+- Cast A Wide Net: If you have flexibility to move for your first job, then do it.
 The best thing I did was move out of state for my first job.
 My home state wasn’t hiring teachers due to a recent ballot measure that had just been passed.
-As a single, unattached young woman I decided to take a leap of faith and move for my first teaching job.
+As a single, unattached young woman, I decided to take a leap of faith and move for my first teaching job.
 I was able to get a job teaching in Palm Springs Unified and spend my first year “cutting my teeth” in the desert as they said down there.
 Many of my peers who stayed in their small district were not able to get teaching jobs for 1-2 decades.
 They remained substitute teachers or teacher assistants while they waited for a job to open up.
 If you are unable to make a huge move, then cast as wide of a net as you can.
 Look at neighboring districts.
 You may have to drive a bit your first year or two and the experience you get will help you work towards landing your dream job in your dream district when the time comes.